wblangdon/Deep-Imperative-Mutations-have-Less-Impact/README.md

 Used functions are spread horizontally, whilst vertical axis indicates depth of function call nesting.

-Fig 2 created using Brendan Gregg's flamegraph.pl data collected by Linux perf profiling gem5. perf_g_gem5_higher_order_code_209.svg is an iteractive scalar vector graphics format.
+Fig 2. was created using Brendan Gregg's flamegraph.pl, using data collected by Linux perf when profiling gem5. perf_g_gem5_higher_order_code_209.svg is an iteractive scalar vector graphics format.
 Open perf_g_gem5_higher_order_code_209.svg in a web browser, for interactivity: mouse-over frames for info, click to zoom, and ctrl-F to search.